 Tender Education & Arts

 Established in 2013, the Tender Education & Arts charity uses the arts to engage vulnerable young people in the prevention of domestic and sexual abuse.
-They have pioneered innovative new programmes which work to stop abuse before serious harm has occurred, supporting young people to get the most from life without dealing with the legacy of abuse.
+They have pioneered innovative new programmes which work to stop abuse before serious harm has occurred and support young people to get the most from life without dealing with the legacy of abuse.

 the7stars Foundation is proud to partner with Tender Education & Arts to fund their interactive-programme for at-risk primary school children which prevents domestic and sexual abuse.
 This programme enables them to support young people to identify, avoid or escape abuse and to learn how to seek help when they need it.